 The prototypes become $p_0' = 4.5$ and $p_1' = 6.5$.
 The prototype gap is unchanged: $|p_1' - p_0'| = |p_1 - p_0| = 2$.
 However, the prototype decision boundary is still $z' = 0$, which is now far from the data.
 Since all shifted embeddings satisfy $z' \geq 4 > 0$, the prototype score $z' \cdot p_1' > z' \cdot p_0'$ holds for every node (both prototypes are positive, and $p_1' > p_0'$).
 The prototype classifier predicts class~1 for all nodes, yielding \textbf{50\% accuracy} on a trivially separable task.

-This is the origin constraint of Proposition~\ref{prop:translation}: the prototype gap is preserved, the task difficulty is preserved, but prototype accuracy collapses because its decision boundary cannot shift with the data.
+This is the origin constraint of Remark~\ref{rem:translation}: the prototype gap is preserved, the task difficulty is preserved, but prototype accuracy collapses because its decision boundary cannot shift with the data.